EU confirms plans for Russia-diamonds ban

 She spoke after meeting the 27 EU leaders, including the Russophile prime ministers of Hungary and Slovakia, Viktor Orbán and Robert Fico.

-"We will continue providing much-needed ammunition ... [and] financial relief [to Ukraine]", despite the unfolding Gaza war in Europe's southern neighbourhood and despite the pro-Russian voices at the EU's top table, von der Leyen pledged.
+"We will continue providing much-needed ammunition ... [and] financial relief to Ukraine", von der Leyen pledged, despite the unfolding Gaza war in Europe's southern neighbourhood and the pro-Russian voices at the EU's top table.

+The EU has so far paid €83bn in Ukraine assistance and is planning to add €50bn more, she said.

-The commission is also finalising legal plans to confiscate "windfall profits" arising from €211bn of frozen Russian money in EU capitals, she added.
+The commission is also finalising plans to confiscate "windfall profits" arising from €211bn of frozen Russian money in EU capitals, she added.

 "The idea is to pool them and then to channel them via the EU budget en bloc to Ukraine, for the reconstruction of Ukraine," she said.